 Standardizing workflows with exception management

-To create that core workflow and identify exceptions, agencies need to answer the question: How often does something need to occur for it to be part of the core workflow?
+To create that base workflow and identify exceptions, agencies need to answer the question: How often does something need to occur for it to be part of the base workflow?
 For example, let’s say a Power of Attorney is only used on about 2 out of every 100 closings.
-If an agency includes tasks for this signing type in its core workflow, a staff member will likely have to manually delete it 98% of the time.
+If an agency includes tasks for this signing type in its base workflow, a staff member will likely have to manually delete it 98% of the time.
 This can result in human error and wasted time.
-By marking this signing type as an exception, title agencies can remove them from their core workflows and train specific staff to manage these exceptions to the core workflow when they arise.
+By marking this signing type as an exception, title agencies can remove them from their base workflows and train specific staff to manage these exceptions to the base workflow when they arise.

 Title agencies can streamline closing processes to benefit their staff as well as other closing parties by removing unnecessary tasks.
 Title agencies can use the following exception management takeaways to evaluate their current workflows and closing tasks:

 - Establish a benchmark for exceptions.
 One way to define an exception is as a task that occurs less than 10% of the time.

 - Create an exception management process.
 For example, situations that fit exception criteria are built out as supplementary Smart Action groups in Qualia.

 - Create an ongoing exception evaluation process.
 It’s tempting to think about workflow buildouts as being “done” at some point.
 However, title agencies can discover new variations of exceptions just when they’ve “seen it all.”
 With this in mind, title agencies should continually identify and discuss exceptions.

 - Build a report that flags files with exceptions to make it easier to classify more complicated files and assign the appropriate staff member.
 In Qualia, users can use the Pipeline Report and/or the Task Filtered Exception Report to create a list of files with exceptions.

 - Create a Standard Operating Procedure (SOP) for managing exceptions and regularly communicate the process to staff.